 Are you a primary caregiver?
 Did you take time off before coming to U-M?
 Are you the first in your family to get a Bachelor’s, Master’s or PhD?

-Nontraditional students bring a wealth of knowledge with them due to experiences, yet may not see the strength in their skills nor incorporate them into the search process for leadership positions.
-Leadership, job and volunteer positions often list hard skills as minimum criteria, but what sets one apart from the rest of the pool?
-Come together to reflect on the 21st Century marketable soft skills you possess and work towards landing those opportunities!
+Nontraditional students bring a wealth of knowledge gained from their previous experiences, yet may not realize the power of these skills nor incorporate them into the search process for leadership positions.
+Leadership, job and volunteer positions often list hard skills as minimum criteria, but what sets you apart from the rest of the pool?
+Come together to reflect on the 21st Century marketable skills you possess and work towards landing those opportunities!